Thích Quảng Độ: Political opposition

 In 1982 the Vietnamese Government created a Buddhist alternative, called the Vietnam Buddhist Church, which was state sponsored and controlled by the Vietnam Fatherland Front.
 Because of Quảng Độ's opposition to the new church, he was again jailed.
 At one meeting of the Viện Hóa Đạo, he stated to the attendees that 'If you want to pursue glory, then go ahead, but this boat, regardless of whether it is disintegrating, broken or unsteady, let us look after it'.
-He rejected an approach from the Minister of Public Security Mai Chi Tho to take up a leadership role in the government-backed Buddhist organisation.
-Quảng Độ would spend the next 10 years in exile in the village of Vu Doai, in Thai Binh.
-His 84-year-old mother was expelled with him, and died in 1985 due to inadequate medical care and malnutrition.
+He rejected an approach from the Minister of Public Security Mai Chí Thọ to take up a leadership role in the government-backed Buddhist organisation.
+Quảng Độ would spend the next 10 years in exile in the village of Vu Doai in Thai Binh Province.
+His 84-year-old mother was expelled with him, who died in 1985 due to inadequate medical care and malnutrition.
 In 1992, he returned to the Thanh Minh Pagoda in Saigon.

-Yet again in 1995, while attempting to send a fax to overseas Buddhists to expose government abuse of the UBCV by obstructing UBCV flood relief effors, he was arrested and sentenced to five years in prison and a further five years of probation on the grounds of 'undermining the policy of unity and exploiting the rights of freedom to impede the interests of the state'.
-This led to condemnation by the likes of Nobel laureates the 14th Dalai Lama, Jose Ramos Horta, Mairead Maguire and Francois Jacob, and the US Secretary of State Madeleine Albright.
+Yet again in 1995, while attempting to send a fax to overseas Buddhists to expose government abuse by obstructing flood relief efforts, he was arrested and sentenced to five years in prison and a further five years of probation on the grounds of 'undermining the policy of unity and exploiting the rights of freedom to impede the interests of the state'.
+This led to condemnation by the likes of Nobel laureates the 14th Dalai Lama, José Ramos-Horta, Mairead Maguire and Francois Jacob, and the US Secretary of State Madeleine Albright.
 He was released in September 1998 in response to international pressure on the communist government, and returned to Thanh Minh Monastery.
-In October 2000 he led a delegation of monks to provide relief in An Giang Province in the Mekong Delta but they were detained by communist police before being forced to return to Saigon after being accused of threatening national security.
+In October 2000, he led a delegation of monks to provide relief in An Giang Province in the Mekong Delta but they were detained by police, before being forced to return to Saigon after being accused of threatening national security.